| Up | Next | Prev | PrevTail | Tail |

 The most extreme option offered is to suppress the output entirely from any top level

 evaluation.
-This is accomplished by turning off the switch output
+This is accomplished by turning off the switch output which is normally

 on.
 It is useful for limiting output when loading large files or producing “clean” output